AJK President Thanks China For Assisting Pakistan To Deal With Corona Pandemic - UrduPoint

 AJK President Thanks China For Assisting Pakistan To Deal With Corona Pandemic

-Sardar Masood Khan, President Azad Jammu and Kashmir (AJK) has expressed his gratitude to Ulema and Mushaikh and the Council of Islamic Ideology (CII) Azad Kashmir for their valuable guidance in the light of the Sharia, on measures to combat Coronavirus
+Azad Jammu Kashmir President Sardar Masood Khan Monday expressed gratitude to Ulema and Mushaikh and the Council of Islamic Ideology (CII) Azad Kashmir for their valuable guidance in the light of the Sharia, on measures to combat Coronavirus

-MUZAFFARBAD (UrduPoint / Pakistan Point News - 30th Mar, 2020) Sardar Masood Khan, President Azad Jammu and Kashmir (AJK) has expressed his gratitude to Ulema and Mushaikh and the Council of Islamic Ideology (CII) Azad Kashmir for their valuable guidance in the light of the Sharia, on measures to combat Coronavirus.
+MIRPUR (UrduPoint / Pakistan Point News - 30th Mar, 2020 ) : Azad Jammu Kashmir President Sardar Masood Khan Monday expressed gratitude to Ulema and Mushaikh and the Council of Islamic Ideology (CII) Azad Kashmir for their valuable guidance in the light of the Sharia, on measures to combat Coronavirus.

-In a video message on Monday, he said that the government is repeatedly advising the people to remain in their homes and adopt precautionary measures because this is the sole way to stay safe from the pandemic, and the survival and protection of all of us lies in it.
+In a video message released to the media on Monday, he said that the government is repeatedly advising the people to remain in their homes and adopt precautionary measures because this is the sole way to stay safe from the pandemic, and the survival and protection of all of us lies in it.

 The President said that being Muslims and followers of the religion of Islam; it is obligatory for us to ensure cleanliness in our daily life in the light of Islamic teachings.
 "Five time prayers are also aimed at our physical and spiritual purity, and today, the whole world is convinced about the importance of five times prayers, ablution and bath," he said adding that our Islamic lifestyle and the opinion of medical experts were the tool to root out COVID-19 pandemic.